is now available! Read about the new features and fixes from November.

 Opening untrusted folders

-When working with multi-root workspaces with multiple folders, if you try to add a new folder to a trusted multi-root workspace, you will be prompted to decide if you trust the files in that folder or if not, the entire workspace will switch to Restricted Mode.
+When working with multi-root workspaces with multiple folders, if you try to add a new folder to a trusted multi-root workspace, you are prompted to decide if you trust the files in that folder or if not, the entire workspace will switch to Restricted Mode.

 Untrusted folder dialog